nazzrim/Open3DScanner/README.md

 For that reason each subfolder of the root folder contains its own LICENSE.md file which defines the license which applies to the corresponding resources.

-But in general code resources are licensed under the GPLv3 while media resources (like documents and images) are licensed with the CC-BY-SA 4.0 license.
+But in general code and 3D model resources are licensed under the GPLv3 while media resources (like documents and images) are licensed with the CC-BY-SA 4.0 license.